College of Arts and Sciences

 A cumulative GPA of at least 2.0 in all PSYC courses is required for the degree.

-BA Psychology Major (36 hours) minor required - Spring 2017 course requirements
+BA Psychology Major (36 hours) minor required - Fall 2017 course requirements

 A Bachelor of Science degree in Psychology (BS) is appropriate for students who are interested in a more math and science-oriented curriculum.
 This curriculum is well suited to students who hope to pursue further study in science-oriented psychology graduate programs (e.g., neurosciencec), or medical school (e.g., MD, psychiatry), or other health-related programs (e.g., pharmacy, physical therapy).